smithcl6/Odyssey/README.md

 ## Music
 - Trophy Gallery – Super Smash Bros.
 Brawl – Nintendo
 - File Select – The Legend of Zelda: Twilight Princess – Nintendo
-- Bubblaine: Underwater – Super Mario Odyssey – Nintendo
+- Pausing by the Poolside – Super Mario Odyssey – Nintendo

 ## Visuals and Images
 - The Legend of Zelda: Ocarina of Time background – Nintendo